solenedel/coding-challenges/Problem-1/Problem1-pseudocode.md

 ```
 const startGame = (currentLocation) => {

-  // 1.
+  // ONLY EXECUTE ONCE PER GAME:
   // lookup the room object corresponding to the currentLocation (the starting location).
   // this room object will be referred to as `currentRoomObject`
   // change `visited` status of starting room object to true

-  const checkWalls = (currentRoomObject) => {
+  const checkWalls = (currentLocation) => {

     // For currentRoomObject:
     // iterate through walls[i] starting at i = 0 (North) and ending at i = 4 (East)
     // if walls[i] is already open or is none, move on to the next direction (i++)
-    // if walls[i] is closed AND the room on the other side of the wall has visited: false
+    // if walls[i] is closed AND the room on the other side of the wall has visited: false, then:
       // change the status of walls[i] in the currentRoomObject to open
       // change the status of the corresponding wall in the next room to open
       // change the robot's currentLocation to have the coordinates of the next room